infinitempg/Summer-Research-2018/readme.md

 2. Once in xgterm, you need to `cd` to the correct location - in this case the files are all in `/Desktop/Deimos_HDD/CarPy/`.
 Folders with relevant Type IIn SNe are appended with `_IIn`.

 ## Editing files
 I prefer doing this in Atom, but you could use `vim` or some other text editor inside terminal.
-Anyways, go to the `DEIMOS` folder in the `CarPy` directory and open up `uvir_lowres.py`, `deimos_carpy.py`, and `iqutils.py` - all three need to be edited.
+Anyways, go to the folder of the object in the `CarPy` directory and open up `uvir_lowres.py`, `deimos_carpy.py`, and `iqutils.py` - all three need to be edited.

 Inside `uvir_lowres`:
 * Change `standard1` to the standard star we are calibrating to (typically starts with HD or BD)